To learn to use tools

 What does Antarctica look like beneath the ice?
 A continent of

 mountain ranges, deep valleys, plains, inland seas, offshore islands and

-that protrude above the ice.
-Wouldn’t it be nice to have a
+features that protrude above the ice.
+Wouldn’t it be nice to have

-filling areas that are below sea level?
-Wouldn’t it be even nicer to
+with oceans filling areas that are below sea level?
+Wouldn’t it be

-have such a map that accounted for the isostatic rise of the land surface
+even nicer to have such a map that accounted for the isostatic rise of

-that would occur after the weight of the ice was removed?
-What would
+the land surface that would occur after the weight of the ice was

-Data for today’s lab come from two web sources:
+Data for today’s lab came from two web sources:

 - The Antarctic

 - The Scientific Committee on Antarctic Research (SCAR)